EthanBerry638/Battleships/README.md

 1. A player calls `CreateLobby` and receives a short game code to share with an opponent
 2. A second player calls `JoinLobby` with that code, which spins up a `BattleshipEngine` for the match and notifies both clients the game has started
 3. Both players place their fleet via `PlaceShip`; the engine validates ship shape, adjacency, and type/size before accepting it
+4. Each player calls `TryStartGame` once ready; once both players are ready, the engine validates both fleets and the match begins
+5. Players call `GetWinner` to check whether the game has been decided
-5. If a player disconnects, the server waits briefly (to allow for reconnects) before ending the game and notifying the remaining player
+6. If a player disconnects, the server waits briefly (to allow for reconnects) before ending the game and notifying the remaining player

+Every hub method's request DTO is validated by `ValidationHubFilter` before the method body runs, and any validation or domain exception is translated into a client-safe `HubException` by `ExceptionHandlingHubFilter` — hub methods themselves don't need to handle either concern.

-Game state currently lives in memory on the server (`ConcurrentDictionary`-backed lobbies/games/connections in `BattleshipManager`) there is no persistence layer yet.
+Game state currently lives in memory on the server (`ConcurrentDictionary`-backed lobbies/games/connections), there is no persistence layer yet.

 ---